plone/training/mastering_plone/add-ons.rst

 .. _add-ons-ptg-label:

-Add Photo Gallery with :py:mod:`collective.plonetruegallery`
+Add Photo Gallery with :mod:`collective.plonetruegallery`
 ------------------------------------------------------------

 To advertise the conference we want to show some photos showing past conferences and the city where the conference is taking place.